Contents: Damage from acid rain and industrial…⇓ Damage from bird droppings, insects…⇓ Stains after water drops dry ⇓ Paint chips ⇓

 Protective measures

-Stains after drying drops of water
+Stains after water drops dry

 Causes of damage